nvella/logicbot/README.md

 logicbot
 ========

-Logic processing bot for Craft
+Logicbot is a processing bot for Craft.
+TODO fill this in.